Skip to main content

 ConditionStandard MedicationSauna ApproachWhy Sauna Adds Value

-Depression and anxietySSRIs (a class of antidepressants) blunt mood swings.Heat stress releases dynorphin and beta-endorphin.A real "runner's high" without the running.
+Depression and anxietySSRIs (a class of antidepressants) blunt mood swings.Heat stress releases dynorphin and beta-endorphin.A "runner's high" without the running.

 Chronic painNSAIDs (anti-inflammatory drugs) can irritate the gut.Heat boosts circulation to joints.Few side effects when used appropriately.